jchavarri/melange-docs/pages/interop/function.md

 let _ = draw ~x:10 ~y:20 ()
 ```

-We've compiled to the same function, but now the usage is much clearer on the Melange side thanks to labels!
+We've compiled to the same function, but now the labels add some useful information to what each param is doing.

 **Note**: in this particular case, you need a unit, `()` after `border`, since `border` is an [optional argument at the last position](https://reasonml.github.io/docs/en/function.html#optional-labeled-arguments).
 Not having a unit to indicate you've finished applying the function would generate a warning.